 Key questions Donors/Grantmakers ask Your response PROJECT / PROGRAMME What is being proposed, a project or a programme?
-Will it advance a fresh, different, and/or innovative activity or enquiny?
-PROG Is the proposed programme/project exemplary and/or innovative - methodologically, organisationally, and socially?
+Will it advance a fresh, different, and/or innovative activity or enquiry?
+2. Is the proposed programme/project exemplary and/or innovative - methodologically, organisationally, and socially?
 How and in what way?
-What are the main questions or/and issues the project will tackle?
-What is the main reason for the project?
-Why is it important to the organisation/institution?
-Will it benefit different RATIONALE constituencies and/or sectors?
-5. What are the project's key goals?
-RA What does the project wish to accomplish?
-What are the project's specific objectives?
+3. What are the main questions or/and issues the project will tackle?
+4. What is the main reason for the project? 끸 Why is it important to the organisation/institution?
+Will it benefit different constituencies and/or sectors?
+RATIONALE 5.
+What are the project's key goals? ~2 What does the project wish to accomplish?
+6. What are the project's specific objectives?
 What specifically will the project produce?
-What are the expected outcomes and benefits of the project?
-What are the expected outcomes and benefits of the project?
+7. What are the expected outcomes and benefits of the project?
 What will the project actually achieve?
 What affect will it have on its beneficiaries?
 Will it meet a specific donor's requirements?
-8. What length of time is needed to realise project goals and objectives and achieve the specified outcomes?
+CAPACITY 8.
+What length of time is needed to realise project goals and objectives and achieve the specified outcomes?
 How will the project be mainstreamed and sustained beyond donor funding?
 Can and will the initiative be absorbed into the host organisation/institution when the grant ends?
-CAPACITY Who is the Project Leader?
+10. Who is the Project Leader ?
 Does the project leader have the requisite knowledge and expertise to direct and manage the project?
 Has the Project Leader directed and managed a project of this nature and size before?
-11. What preparatory steps will the project leader take to formulate /shape this activity?
+What preparatory steps will the project leader take to formulate /shape this activity?
 Outline, LFA, Theory of change, So thatSuccess Equation?